tonysm/bootcamp.turbo-laravel.com/resources/docs/native-setup.md

 ![App Running Chirps Home](/images/native/setup-app-running-chirps-home.png)

 There are a bunch of things we can improve here.
 Some of the interactions we built for the web don't really make sense in a mobile UX point-of-view.
+For instance:

-For instance, adding a Chirp inline.
+* Adding a Chirp inline.
 Or editing a Chirp inline.
-These features would usually be done in a native modal screen instead of showing the forms inline.
-Also, we're currently showing the web navbar at the top of the page, but that's not that useful on mobile, as menu bars and dropdowns like that kind of breaks the illusion of native screens.
-Same goes for the edit/delete Chirp dropdown.
-And right now we're only authenticating users inside the WebView using Cookies.
+These features would usually be done in a native modal screen instead of showing the forms inline
+* We're currently showing the web navbar at the top of the page, but that's not that useful inside the mobile app (it's still useful for users visiting our webapp from mobile device's browsers), as menu bars and dropdowns like that kind of breaks the illusion of native screens.
+Same goes for the edit/delete Chirp dropdown
+* Right now we're only authenticating users inside the WebView using Cookies.
 However, it's not uncommon to need a fully native screen here and there to enhance the mobile experience.
-For that, we would need to setup some API routes and handle authentication, for instance.
+For that, we would need to setup some API routes and handle authentication

-We're gonna solve all that!
+And we're gonna solve all that!

 [Continue to native auth screens and Laravel Sanctum...](/native-auth-with-sanctum)